owenstranathan/owenstranathan.github.io/_posts/2020-01-02-noisy-neighbors-and-i-cannot-communicate.md

 a litigious shouting match.
 I don't know if there has ever been a time where people could communitcate about such things.
 I know it is possible, I've had good neighbors that have been reasonable before.

 I don't know what that guys problem is, but I know I can't do anything but try and take a different tact next time.
 I have to not get angry and I have to appeal to some other sense.
 Clearly we have no common language in civility.
-Something is wrong with my society, and I can't say for sure what it is, but people should be able to speak to each other.
+Something is wrong with me, and my society.
+I can't say for sure what it is, but this shouldn't be this difficult.

+I don't think this post is very useful.
+I don't think it adds anything to this conversation, but it's cathartic to write this all down.